grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/add-authentication-for-app-plugins.md

 ---
-id: add-a-authentication-for-app-plugins
+id: add-authentication-for-app-plugins
-title: Add authentication to app plugin requests
+title: Add authentication for app plugins
-description: How to add authentication for app plugins
+description: How to add authentication to app plugin requests
 keywords:
   - grafana
   - plugins